jtorral/patroniTraining/README.md

 ## Getting started

-After completing the above steps of cloning the repo and creating the Docker image,  we will now use the genDeploy script to create our Docker environemnt.
+After completing the above steps of cloning the repo and creating the Docker image,  we will now use the genDeploy script to create our Docker environment.

 For reference only, here are the options for running genDeploy.